Lead glass

 Lead glass, commonly called crystal, is a variety of glass in which lead replaces the calcium content of a typical potash glass.
-Lead glass contains typically 18–40% (by weight) lead(II) oxide (PbO), while modern lead crystal, historically also known as flint glass due to the original silica source, contains a minimum of 24% PbO.
-Lead glass is often desirable for a variety of uses due to its clarity.
+Lead glass typically contains 18–40% (by mass) lead(II) oxide (PbO); modern lead crystal or leaded crystal, historically also known as flint glass for the original silica source, contains a minimum of 24% PbO.
+Lead glass is desirable for a variety of uses due to its clarity.
 In marketing terms it is often called crystal glass.